Feijoa: Taxonomy

 Feijoa sellowiana was formerly widely treated in the genus Acca, as Acca sellowiana (O.Berg) Burret, but genetic research showed that the type species of Acca (Acca lanuginosa) is more closely related to the genus Myrrhinium than it is to "A. sellowiana", thus leaving Acca polyphyletic with respect to Myrrhinium if "A. sellowiana" is included.
 Separated into Feijoa, it is the only species in this genus.

 Etymology

-Feijoa sellowiana is from the genus which the German botanist, Ernst Berger, named after João da Silva Feijó, a Portuguese naturalist, and the specific name honours Friedrich Sellow, a German who first collected specimens of Feijoa in southern Brazil.
+Feijoa sellowiana was named by German botanist, Ernst Berger.
+The genus is named for João da Silva Feijó, a Portuguese naturalist, and the specific name honours Friedrich Sellow, a German who first collected specimens of Feijoa in southern Brazil.

 Other common English names in various countries include pineapple guava, fig guava and guavasteen, although it is not a true guava.